scaslo2/mapping_earthquakes/README.md

 # mapping_earthquakes

 ## Purpose
-The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
+For this project, I created an interactive webpage/map that visualizes earthquakes that have happened across the world in the past 7 days.

+What makes this map *interactive* is the ability to select from a range of given layers, features, and styles with the click of a button.

 ## Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+I approached this by using **JavaScript** and the **D3.js** library to retrieve the coordinates and magnitudes of earthquakes from a GeoJSON data.
+I used the **Leaflet** library to plot the data on a **Mapbox** map through an API request and created interactivity for the earthquake data.